Alexander Matheson

 orders for posting can be arranged

-pass details for payment
+preferences for payment

-usually by cheque, bank
+which may be by cheque, bank

 transfer or PayPal.